r-dube/pickingflowers/tibet.md

 ### Tibetan communication transcripts
 \[TCL0\] documents China's logging and monitoring of Skype messages in and out of China and territories currently under Chinese control, such as Tibet.
-These logs were likely used to arrest a Tibetan woman (circa 2008) who worked in Dharmasala (India) and returned to her Tibet village.
+This infrastructure was likely used to arrest a Tibetan woman (circa 2008) who worked in Dharmasala (India) and was returning to her Tibet village.
 The woman was confronted by Chinese officials at Tibet's Nepal border with transcripts of her communication while she was away in Dharmasala.
 The Chinese officials claimed that that the transcripts demonstrated that the woman was politically active - sufficient for an arrest in Chinese-controlled Tibet \[TCL1\], \[O8\], \[O9\].